-dose without first checking with your doctor.
+Do not stop taking Tolerade or change the dose without first checking with your doctor.
 Do not let yourself run out of medicine over the weekend or on holidays.

-If you stop taking this medicine suddenly, your condition may worsen or you may have unwanted side effects such as headache, nausea (feeling sick), vomiting, diarrhoea, abdominal pain, chills, pain that affects bones, muscles and nerves, inability to sleep, irritability, tiredness, anxiety and nervousness.
+If you stop taking this medicine suddenly, your condition may worsen or you may have unwanted side effects such as headache, nausea (feeling sick), vomiting, diarrhoea and nervousness.
 If possible, your doctor will gradually reduce the amount you take each day before stopping the medicine completely.

-Do not take Tofranil to treat any other complaints unless your doctor tells you to.
+Do not take Tolerade to treat any other complaints unless your doctor tells you to.

-Do not give this medicine to anyone else, even if their symptoms seem similar to yours or if they have the same condition as you.
+Do not give this medicine to anyone else, even if their symptoms seems similar to yours or if they have the same condition as you.